flavioribeirojr/silex-controller-provider/README.md

 * The first parameter indicate where your **controller files** are.
 * The second one is the root namespace from where your controllers are.
 For example, if your controller namespace is `App\Controllers\HomeController`, then the value to be passed is the string 'App'.
-* The last parameter is optional, you shold use it if your root namespace isn't the name of your root directory.
-For example, if you have this folder structure: `src/Controllers/CoffeeController`, having the namespace `App\Controllers\CoffeeController` you have to pass the 'src' string, so that the provider know that 'src' is equivalent to 'App' in this case.
+* The last parameter is optional, you should use it if your root namespace isn't the name of your root directory.
+For example, if you have a folder structure like this: `src/Controllers/CoffeeController`, having the namespace `App\Controllers\CoffeeController` you have to pass the 'src' string, so that the provider know that 'src' is equivalent to 'App' in this case.